Principle of Information System Security

 Let us go through the same one by one:

-This feature means that the information can be accessed and modified by any authorized personnel within a given time frame.
-The point here to be noted is that the accessibility of the information in limited.
+- Availability: This feature means that the information can be accessed and modified by any authorized personnel within a given time frame.
+The point here to be noted is that the accessibility of the information is limited.
 The time frame within which it can be accessed is different for every organisation.

 Balancing Information Security and Access: